Strongly regular graphs from hyperbolic quadrics and their maximal cliques: Conclusion

 \section{Conclusion}

 In this paper, we provided the proof of \cite[Theorem 1]{BIK}, giving a construction of strongly regular graphs in hyperbolic quadrics $Q^+(2n+1,q)$.
 We have seen that, while $q=2$, such a family gives examples of graphs that are cospectral to $NO^+(2n+2,2)$, but non-isomorphic whenever $n\geq3$.
 In \cite{Btab}, there are some examples of graphs cospectral to $NO^{+}(2n+2,2)$.
-One can ask what are the isomorphism class and the switching class of $\cG_n$ beneath its cospectral graphs, and further research line would eventually study the isomorphisms and the geometric characterization.
+One can ask what are the isomorphism class and the switching class of $\cG_n$ beneath its cospectral graphs, and further research line would eventually study the isomorphisms and the geometric characterisation.

-{ \textit{Acknowledgments.} This work was supported by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA-- INdAM), and also partially by the Scientific Research Network {\em Graphs, Association schemes and Geometries: structures, algorithms and computation} (W003324N) of the Research Foundation -- Flanders (Belgium), FWO.
+{ \textit{Acknowledgments.} This work was supported by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA-- INdAM), partially by the Scientific Research Network {\em Graphs, Association schemes and Geometries: structures, algorithms and computation} (W003324N) of the Research Foundation -- Flanders (Belgium), FWO, and also partially by VUB-OZR project "Discrete Structures, and their applications in Data Science” (OZR3637).
 The authors also wish to thank Ferdinand Ihringer for pointing out Remark \ref{ihr}.}